dhairya-pandya/PathOS-Gemma4/README.md

 > Offline AI diagnostic assistant that runs on any laptop via Ollama.
 No GPU required.

 PathOS is a distilled Gemma 4 model fine-tuned for H&E stained histopathology analysis.
 It produces definitive, structured diagnoses with `<answer>` tags — no hedging, no "cannot determine".
-Our model has got more than 500 downaloads across various versions on Huggingface!
+Our model has got more than 500 downloads across various versions on Huggingface!

 Go ahead and use our model on : https://huggingface.co/dhairyapandya/pathos-gemma4-distilled-rl-4B-GGUF